-Knowing what the hazards are in the workplace as well as knowing what is necessary to keep your business secure is important.
+Knowing what the hazards are in the workplace and what is necessary to keep your business secure.
 There is also the added bonus of being legally sound in a time when everyone is “sue happy”.
 Let’s take a look at some business safety musts for protecting your staff.

 Perform Risk Assessments